graphql/graphql-spec/spec/Section 4 -- Introspection.md

   # should be non-null for NON_NULL and LIST only, must be null for the others
   ofType: __Type

+  # should return true for any type for which {IsInputType(type)} returns true.
+  isInputType: Boolean

+  # should return true for any type for which {IsOutputType(type)} returns true.
+  isOutputType: Boolean
 }

 type __Field {